Skip to article frontmatterSkip to article content

 5. Lastly we visualize the created geometry using the built-in plotting functionality.
 In this case we use the inline viewer for Jupyter notebooks.
 However, GDSFactory also supports synchronization with KLayout for advanced visualization and verification.
 Leveraging the export capabilities of GDSFactory, the created layout can be saved and viewed as a GDSII or OASIS file ready for fabrication.
 (TODO correctly name available formats)

 Defining more complex geometries from scratch can quickly become cumbersome.
 To alleviate this burden GDSFactory provides a rich library of predefined components ranging from geometrical primitives, over labels, structures for process controll like resolution tests and interlayer alignment calipers to common photonic building blocks like waveguides, bends, couplers, interferometers, ring resonators and more.
-These predefined parametric components can be easily reused in user-defined designed as is demonstrated in Figure 3.
-Here we create a new blank component and add two realizations of predefined components: a text label and a rectangle.
-The parent component contains possibly multiple references to the underlying geometry, which can be manipulated individually.
+These predefined parametric components can be easily reused in user-defined designs.
+In Figure 3 we demonstrate such reuse for the case of a waveguide taper, which in combination with the previously defined polygon forms strip-to-slot converter.
+The snippet follows three main steps:

 c